The Best of Chile in 2 Weeks: Travel Itinerary

 El Tatio Geysers

 In my opinion, the best thing about El Tatio is the route up there.
-You need to set off super early to experience a hot steam (they are not visible in the afternoon) which also means, you’ll get to see the desert waking up.
+You need to set off super early to experience the hot steam (it’s not visible in the afternoon) which also means you’ll get to see the desert waking up.
 And that’s a magic I can’t describe.

 One of the best photo spots is Vado Rió Putana approximately halfway to El Tatio.
 The wetlands are full of life in the morning and the volcano serves as a perfect backdrop.
-Even the photos wouldn’t do it justice, so no oversleep!
+Even the photos wouldn’t do it justice, so no sleeping in!

-Tip: Book the visit of Termas de Puritama 2 days ahead and soak in the natural hot spring on your way back to San Pedro.
+Pro tip: Book your visit of Termas de Puritama 2 days ahead and soak in the natural hot springs on your way back to San Pedro.

 • Distance: 158 km (98 mi) out and back